 Westone W10 Review notes

 Well, let’s start by saying if you’re looking for some bass thumping, ground shaking, ampeg vibrating headphones then these are not them, but don’t go thinking these little delights are not worth adding to the mix.
-The problem with so much of the audio world is that they think if the bass is not socking you in the stomach then they can’t be a decent pair of headphones, this is a shame as the W10’s are a great example of headphones under $200 that offer beautiful sound, they just might suit different people based on the music they prefer to listen to.
+The problem with so much of the audio world is that they think if the bass is not socking you in the stomach then they can’t be a decent pair of headphones, this is a shame as the W10’s are a great example of affordable headphones that offer beautiful sound, they just might suit different people based on the music they prefer to listen to.
 Often the artificial boosting of bass just hides the true nature of headphones.